Skip to main content

 This process highlights a key principle of peptide therapy ∞ it is a form of physiological restoration.
 The therapy supplies a signaling molecule that the body no longer produces in sufficient quantities, thereby reactivating a dormant, endogenous pathway.
 The subsequent increase in neurogenesis is a result of the body’s own restored machinery.

 This is a fundamentally different approach from introducing a synthetic compound to force a specific, isolated cellular action.
-It is a systems-biology intervention, predicated on the understanding that is an emergent property of a well-regulated, interconnected network of endocrine and neural signals.
+It is a systems-biology intervention, predicated on the understanding that cognitive function is an emergent property of a well-regulated, interconnected network of endocrine and neural signals.

 The binding of IGF-1 to its receptor in the hippocampus triggers the PI3K-Akt signaling pathway, which simultaneously suppresses anti-neurogenic enzymes and promotes the transcription of BDNF.